|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 If you enjoy planning the route, going it alone gives you ultimate flexibility and a greater sense of adventure.
-You don't have the luxury of your luggage being transported for you but of course, you have far greater freedom of choice.
+You don't have the luxury of your luggage being transported for you (see below) but of course, you have far greater freedom of choice.

 Taking your own bike

 France is a bike-friendly place and travelling on French trains is easy.
 There is a lot of useful information on this on www.velo.sncf.com.
 You can take your bike on trains marked with a bicycle in the timetable and some TGVs allow you to take a bike free of charge or for the modest sum of 10 euros..

 Travelling from the UK on Eurostar, you can take a bike as part of your baggage allowance, providing that it is dismantled and packed in a bag no larger than 85 cm long.
 Between 85 and 120 cm long you need to use the registered luggage service, Eurodespatch which costs £10 each way from London or 15 euros from Paris or Brussels.
 Fully assembled bikes over 120 cm long, the cost is £30 each way..

 Ferries usually take bikes free, as do Air France and British Airways as part of your luggage allowance.
 Low cost airlines may charge you.

 Bourgogne Evasion supplies high quality hybrid bikes at 18 euros a day with reduced rates for longer term rentals.
 They will deliver the bike and accessories such as helmets, to your hotel in the area or meet you at the Beaune Tourist Office with the bikes.
 Luggage delivery can also be arranged.

 Bike friendly hotels in burgundy